 New solar models support Wallace 2019 paper

-Recent developments in simulating our planet’s climate using an alternate solar cycle “driver” in comparison to the conventional greenhouse gas emissions-based driver, are drawing interest, or should be.
-The featured image from is a great demonstration of how well a largely solar-forced climate model can capture essential atmospheric observations.
-This excerpt from appears to well complement my own paper .
-Notably both papers were published within months of each other in early 2019.
-Mine was first, ha ha, but in any case we are complementary.
+Recent developments in simulating our planet’s climate using an alternate solar cycle driver in comparison to the conventional greenhouse gas emissions-based driver, are drawing more interest than ever.
+The featured image from is a recent demonstration of how well a largely solar-forced climate model can capture essential atmospheric observations.
+This excerpt from appears to borrow extensively from my own paper .

 Next, a comparison of their highest annual correlation zone overlain to my own study area from .
-They cover the same western equatorial Pacific zone.
+Again it is clear that they cover the same WEP zone that I worked with and that as I did before, they have related that area specifically to solar forcing signatures.

-I can conclude that it doesn’t really matter whether one focuses on the surface or the full thickness of the atmosphere.
-As I introduced in , the Sun is the primary driver of this moisture circulation.
+Ultimately their paper adds nominal value by reinforcing that it doesn’t really matter whether one focuses on the surface or the full thickness of the atmosphere.
+As I premiered in , the Sun is the primary driver of this moisture circulation.

-Accordingly the key take-home assertion by , that solar cycle based analyses points to better forecasting applications, has already been achieved by .
-I do welcome more attention to be applied to both works.
-They are each independent, important, and surprisingly complementary.
-It would also be a welcome development for Gray, Misios and the other authors to catch up further on the forecasting I have pioneered, and to also attribute that priority work as they advance.
-For my part, I value the added background from their paper and plan to feature additional and most interesting solar based notions which anticipated both works.
+But attribution is supposed to be a critical part of the academic process, and their key take-home assertion that solar cycle based analyses points to better forecasting applications, has already been achieved by .
+It would be a welcome development for Gray, Misios and the other authors to catch up further on the forecasting I have pioneered, and to also attribute that priority work as they advance.

 Misios, S., Gray, L.J., Knudsen, M.F., Karoff, C., Schmidt, H., and Haigh, J. 2019.
 Slowdown of the Walker circulation at solar cycle maximum.
 PNAS.
 April 9, 2019.
 Vol 116 no. 15.